oceanum-io/oceanum-js/packages/datamesh/README.md

 ## Installation

-You can use this library in Node.js, Deno or browser code
+You can use this library in Node.js, Deno or browser code (with the caveat below)

 ```sh
 npm install @oceanum/datamesh